In Thailand, FHI 360 is connecting expertise and evidence to address HIV and AIDS, strengthen social cohesion, and mitigate the global climate crisis.

-In 2006, FHI 360 established the Product Quality and Compliance (PQC) laboratory in Bangkok.
-The Bangkok laboratory provides sampling and testing services of medical devices for the U.S. Agency for International Development (USAID) and other clients.
-The rigorous testing ensures that the medical devices and pharmaceuticals reaching consumers meet international quality standards.
-In 2011, for example, USAID procured more than 700 million male latex condoms (about 2,500 lots) for their programs from male condom suppliers located in Asia.
-The PQC laboratory in Bangkok tested approximately 40 percent of these lots.
-The remaining 60 percent were tested at the PQC laboratory in North Carolina.
+In 2006, FHI 360 established the Product Quality and Compliance laboratory in Bangkok, which does sampling work and tests medical devices for the U.S. Agency for International Development (USAID) and other clients.
+The rigorous testing ensures that the medical devices and pharmaceuticals reaching consumers meet international standards for quality.

 Through the Networks for Peace project, we work with a consortium of civil society organizations and private technology companies to combat dangerous language, misinformation and disinformation online.
 We are using data-driven insights to understand patterns of online language and have implemented a social and behavior change communication campaign to amplify positive narratives.
 FHI 360 is also working with a regional network in Thailand to help religious leaders and key influencers spread diversity, equity and inclusion in their local communities.